mgbleichner/nEEGlace/README.md

 # nEEGlace
-This is the project repository for the: nEEGlace
+This is the project repository for the: nEEGlace - a mounting system for EEG hardware for mobile ear-EEG recordings.

-# nEEGlace

-A neck holder for mobile ear-EEG recordings.

 | nEEGlace |
 |--------|